artkeller/ESP32C3LEDManager/README.md

 ![Neopixel timing protocol for one pixel](images/WS2812B_single_pixel_timing.png "Neopixel timing protocol for one pixel")

-The situation is different with the `blue LED`, as it is intended to display PWM-controlled brightness differences in addition to normal on/off operation.
-This causes unexpected conflicts with the `Neopixel` LED at high PWM duty cycles, even at low frequencies of 1 kHz, which leads to a “misinterpretation” of the Neopixel LED of what is actually a high-frequency 24-bit protocol.
-Therefore, as shown in the following figure, the PWM duty cycle is kept below the threshold value of ~90% in this implementation to avoid triggering a HIGH bit in the Neopixel LED.
+The situation is different with the `blue LED`, as it is intended to display PWM-controlled brightness differences in addition to simple ON/OFF operation.
+This causes unexpected conflicts with the `Neopixel` LED at high `PWM` duty cycles, even at low frequencies of 1 kHz, which leads to a “misinterpretation” of the `Neopixel` LED of what is actually a high-frequency 24-bit protocol.
+Therefore, as shown in the following figure, the `PWM` duty cycle is kept below the threshold value of ~90% in this implementation to avoid triggering a HIGH bit in the `Neopixel `LED.

-It should also be mentioned that this library also implements the ON/OFF states using PWM.
+It should also be mentioned that this library also implements the ON/OFF states using `PWM`.

 ![Blue LED_PWM timing](images/Blue_LED_PWM_timing.png "Blue LED_PWM timing")